What is Benign Prostatic Hyperplasia (BPH)?

 Can BPH be Prevented?

-While it is not possible to completely prevent the development of BPH, there are steps that may help reduce the risk of developing the condition.
-One such measure is maintaining a healthy weight through a balanced diet that includes plenty of fruits and vegetables, as excess body fat may increase hormone levels and stimulate the growth of prostate cells.
+While it is not possible to completely prevent BPH, there are steps that may help reduce the risk of developing it.
+One way to keep the prostate healthy is to eat a balanced diet.
+Eating lots of fruits and vegetables helps maintain a healthy weight.
+This is important because too much body fat can raise hormone levels and boost prostate cell growth.

 Engaging in regular physical activity can also help control weight and hormone levels.
 While these steps cannot guarantee the prevention of BPH, they can contribute to overall health and well-being.

-If you are experiencing symptoms that may be related to BPH, or Benign Prostatic Hyperplasia, it is important to see a healthcare provider.
+If you are experiencing symptoms of BPH, it is important to see a healthcare provider.

 Seek medical attention immediately if you have blood in your urine, pain or burning while urinating, or if you are unable to urinate.

-Your doctor can diagnose BPH through a combination of personal and family medical history, a physical examination, and various medical tests.
+Your doctor can diagnose BPH through a combination of:

 - Cystoscopy – to view the inside of the urethra and bladder